michi1438/michi1438/PERSONAL/Curriculum_Vitae_ENG.md

 >American and French, Bilingual, Bicultural

-## Search for work as from August, 2022
+## Search for work as from January, 2023

 Currently